Skip to main content

 09.05 – 09.30 Welcome remarks and opening speeches

-• Mr Josep Borrell, High Representative of the European Union for Foreign Affairs and Security Policy / Vice-President of the European Commission, (video address)
+• Mr Josep Borrell, High Representative of the European Union for Foreign Affairs and Security Policy / Vice-President of the European Commission (video address)

 • Mr Olivér Várhelyi, European Commissioner for Neighbourhood and Enlargement (video address)

-• Ms Sviatlana Tsikhanouskaya, leader of the Belarusian Democratic Forces
+• Ms Sviatlana Tsikhanouskaya, Leader of the Belarusian Democratic Forces

-09.30 – 11.00 Panel debate: Eastern partnership 2.0: A new impetus for the region?
+09.30 – 11.00 Eastern Partnership 2.0: A new impetus for the region?

 Over the last years, the Eastern Partnership (EaP) has confirmed its multi-speed trend.
 Opening accession negotiations with Moldova and Ukraine accelerated the internal reform agenda of both countries.
 The Georgian government’s crackdown on civil society threatened the country’s EU path, while Armenian authorities are more actively articulating the country’s EU integration aspiration.
 At the same time, the new EU Institutions resulted from first European elections since Russia’s full-scale invasion may lead to an updated EaP agenda.
 Ahead of the Eastern Partnership Summit, will the EU Institutions accelerate the EaP policy while working at different speeds within the EaP policy?